ChapelR/serious/docs/guide.md

 The metadata is provided as a list of key/value pairs.
 Each pair goes on its own line.
 Every episode you make **must** have both a `title` and an `episode` value, the latter of which should be a number&mdash;specifically a positive integer.
 You can also have a `subtitle` and a `description` if you want; neither is required, but the `description` is recommended.

-After the frontmatter, you will write your episode using markdown for formatting.
+After the frontmatter, you will write your episode using markdown for formatting.<div class='wrap'>

 ```markdown
 ---